Install Project Quay Using Podman on Oracle Linux

 3. Define the environment variables.

-These define the Postgres variables that will be used to start the Postgres container.
+These define the PostgreSQL variables that Podman uses to start the container.

 export POSTGRESQL_CONTAINER_NAME=postgres